Fat3mi/nxtfile/README.md

 # My Django Project

 ## Description
-This is a Django project for [brief description].
+This is a Django project for Selling Books

 ## Installation